system76/docs/content/using-geary.md

 > **NOTE:** You will need to adjust the settings on this server login page.
 Change the drop down in "Sending" to "Use a different login" even though the information will be the same.
 It's likely you'll receive an error at first.
 If that's the case, switch <u>TLS</u> to <u>StartTLS</u>.

-6. Finally, click **Create** and your iCloud account will be added to Geary.
+6. Finally, click the **Create** button and your iCloud account will be added to Geary.